 A third type of accreditation designation, programmatic, is reserved for specific sub-schools within larger institutions, including business, law, and nursing schools.
 Students pursuing online criminal justice programs may be interested in a degree approved by the Academy of Criminal Justice Sciences (ACJS).
 However, the ACJS only certifies a handful of schools and does not reflect the full spectrum of available criminal justice degrees.

 Criminal Justice Professional Organizations

-Established more than forty years ago, the NCJA represents state, local and tribal governments and advocates for various criminal and juvenile justice issues.
-The association offers a semester-length internship program for undergraduates across the country, and also co-sponsors the annual National Forum on Criminal Justice.
+Established more than 40 years ago, the NCJA represents state, local, and tribal governments and advocates for various criminal and juvenile justice issues.
+The association offers a semester-length internship program for undergraduates across the country, and it co-sponsors the annual National Forum on Criminal Justice.

 The ACJS hosts two online publications, Justice Quarterly and the Journal of Criminal Justice Education.
 The organization also recognizes criminal justice programs that meet the academy’s certification standards.
 Students earning degrees in criminal justice or related fields may become members at a reduced rate of $30 per year.